 Care & Service Tips for Burner Nozzles

-An oil burner nozzle is an intricate piece of hardware, designed to do an accurate job of atomizing and metering fuel oil in the spray pattern best suited to a given burner.
+A liquid fuel burner nozzle is an intricate piece of hardware, designed to do an accurate job of atomizing and metering liquid fuel in the spray pattern best suited to a given burner.
 You can help assure top performance of this vital component by following the important guidelines in this section.

 Until installation, keep nozzles in their original containers